 9. How long will each course last?

 Students will take one course every two months.
 Each course will last four weekend days.
 The first class day is held on a Sunday.
 The next classes are held on a Saturday and Sunday of the following month and the last class is held on a Saturday in the subsequent month.

 10. What is the anticipated time commitment of the student between classes in this program?

-Students should be prepared to devote an average of at least 60 hours per month to the program between weekends.
+Students should be prepared to devote an average of at least 60 hours per month outside of the classroom to the Executive track.

 11. How many students will be in each cohort?